 Conversation threads make it much easier to follow multiple discussions simultaneuosly.
 They can also help your team have more conversations out in the open.

-You can get your teammate's attention by mentioning their name in your messages.
-If a person is mentioned by name, in addition to hilighting the message, it will also trigger an audio and visual notification (and push notifications on the mobile apps) for them.
-These notifications may be switched off in the Flowdock settings.
+You can get your teammate's attention by @mentioning their name in your messages.
+If a person is mentioned by name, in addition to highlighting the message, it will also trigger a desktop notification and a notifiction in their notifications list.
+If they're offline, they will be notified by email.
+If they have the Flowdock mobile app installed, they will also receive a push notification.
+These notifications may be switched off from your notification settings.

-You can also highlight the whole team using one of the following special tags.
-Note: these will not trigger audio/visual notifications.
+You can notify everyone in a flow with the following special tags.
+Note: these will not trigger email or mobile notifications.

 @everyone , @everybody , @all , @anyone or @anybody